denisecase/basic-tools-for-webdev/README.md

 All recommended tools are free.

-## Install With Chocolatey
+## Chocolatey Installation

+Use powerful automation tools to make installing software easier.
+Install Chocolatey, the Windows Package Manager from <https://chocolatey.org/>.

 Right-click in your Documents folder, and select 'Open PowerShell as Administrator'.
 If you don't have this option, see [Windows Setup for Developers](https://github.com/denisecase/windows-setup).

 Using the -y flag is optional and will automatically answer 'yes' to install questions.

-The following are suggested commands for installing new software - there is no need to install software you already have (e.g., typically Chrome is already installed).
+The following are suggested commands for installing new software - it's even safe to install software you already have (e.g., typically Chrome is already installed).
 You can find additional information by going to the specific link from <https://chocolatey.org/packages>.

 ```Powershell
 choco install googlechrome -y